pocketchange/pocketchange-android-sdk/README.md

 }
 ```

-The display method also takes left and top margins as arguments to show the counter in a particular location.
+The `displayTokenCounter` method also takes left and top margins as arguments to show the counter in a particular location:

 ```java
 PocketChange.displayTokenCounter(this, 20, 40);
 ```

+The SDK ensures that the counter will only appear once in each Activity.

 When the user triggers a UI event to start the game, call: